microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-1-prepare-your-agent-in-azure-ai-foundry.md

 ## Step 3: Test your agent in the playground

-In the Agent Playground, interact with your agent by entering prompts.
+In the Agent Playground, interact with your agent by entering prompts and observe the agent's responses, adjust instructions or tools as needed to refine performance.
 You may use the examples listed below to test the agent’s response:

 - +++What’s the difference between Northwind Standard and Health Plus when it comes to emergency and mental health coverage?+++
 - +++Can I use PerksPlus to pay for both a rock climbing class and a virtual fitness program?+++